-6 Table of contents
+6 Table of contents and indices

-- 6.1 Each folder type should include a table of contents in searchable PDF format, with that table of contents located at the highest relevant folder level for that bundle type. - 6.2 The table of contents for the CB or COA folder should be the common bundle index referred to in r 9.4(5)(c) of the High Court Rules, or the table of contents referred to in r 40(4)(d) of the Court of Appeal (Civil) Rules and r 35(3)(d) of the Supreme Court Rules.
+- A table of contents or index in searchable PDF format, for each type of folder should be included at the highest level in the electronic bundle. - The table of contents for the common bundle or case on appeal folder should be in a format consistent with the common bundle index referred to in r 9.4(5)(c) of the High Court Rules, or the table of contents referred to in r 40(4)(d) of the Court of Appeal (Civil) Rules and r 35(3)(d) of the Supreme Court Rules.
 (It should list the documents in the order they appear in the common bundle or case on appeal).
-The names of the documents should be written out in full. - 6.3 The table of contents for the "Auth" folder will correspond with the order of the relevant bundle or bundles.
+The names of the documents should be written out in full. - 6.3 The table of contents for the authorities folder, and for the pleadings and briefs of evidence folders in the High Court, will correspond with the order of the relevant bundle or bundles.
+For the pleadings this is usually chronological.
+For the briefs of evidence or affidavits this is usually by party and in the order in which the witnesses are likely to be called.